Knee and leg conditions

-Patellofemoral pain syndrome (PFPS), or also referred to as chondromalacia patellae, runners knee, patellofemoral joint syndrome and anterior knee pain is a term that is used to describe pain experienced at the front of the knee and around the knee area, such as the knee cap.
-The chiropractors and physiotherapists at Sydney Spine & Sports Centre (S3C) excel in treatments for patellofemoral pain syndrome.
+Patellofemoral pain syndrome (PFPS), is also referred to as chondromalacia patellae, runners knee, patellofemoral joint syndrome and anterior knee pain is a term that is used to describe pain experienced at the front of the knee and around the knee area.

 Lateral collateral ligament (LCL) injury

-A lateral ligament sprain is an injury to the outside of the knee that occurs because of a tear to the ligament.
+A lateral ligament sprain is an injury to the outside of the knee that occurs because of a tear to the LCL ligament.
 The most common cause of this is a direct blow to the inside of the knee, especially if there is some twisting.
-Prompt diagnosis is required by an experienced chiropractor or physiotherapist followed by the formulation of a quality exercise prescription looking at both mobility and muscle quality attributes such as strength and power.